ChokoGroup/Choko-Hack-Automatic-Lists/README.md

 # Choko Hack Automatic Lists
-Create Lists of Games to Play in CHA (to load from USB or install in CHA) with the Choko Hack v11 0r later
+Create Lists of Games to Play in CHA (to load from USB or install in CHA) with the Choko Hack v11 or later

 ## Quick instructions to create a new list